Ranjitha75388/projects/JasperReport server  .md

 </jasperReport>

 ```
-Step 3: Save the JRXML File
+#### 6. Save the JRXML File

-    Open any text editor (like Notepad, VS Code, or Nano).
+  -  Open any text editor (like Notepad, VS Code, or Nano).

-    Paste the content above.
+  -  Paste the content above.

-    Save it as: employee_report.jrxml
+  -  Save it as: employee_report.jrxml

-Step 4: Upload to JasperReports Server
+#### 7. Upload to JasperReports Server

-    Go to Repository > Root.
+- Go to Repository > Root.

-    Click Add Resource > JasperReport.
+- Click Add Resource > JasperReport.

-    Enter a Name, e.g., Employee Report.
+- Enter a Name,( e.g., **employee**).

-    Click Upload a file, browse for employee_report.jrxml.
+- Click Upload a file, browse for employee_report.jrxml from local Downloads.

-    In Data Source, choose your PostgreSQL connection created in step2
+- In Data Source, choose your PostgreSQL connection created in step-4

-   Click submit
+- Click submit

-Step 5: Navigate to Repository and Run "employee" file added.
+#### 8. Navigate to Repository and Run "employee" file added.

 output: